-On this track... we have discussed helping students deal with verbal bullying by expressing feelings in a calm and constructive manner.
+In this section... we have discussed helping students deal with verbal bullying by expressing feelings in a calm and constructive manner.

-On the next track... we will discuss three additional techniques for helping students deal with verbal bullying.
+In the next section... we will discuss three additional techniques for helping students deal with verbal bullying.
 These three techniques are feeding back, understanding, and name that feeling.